This blog focuses on the following topics:

 To build or consider a valid ICSR report, there are four mandatory elements is to consider:

-- A reporter
+- Information about the reporter

 Regulatory timelines